Absence, illness and punctuality

 (j) If you are in Year 12 and are taking Claremont leave, sign out (to leave school) on the Attendance terminal outside the Marshal’s office.
 Sign in on the Attendance terminal outside the Marshal’s office when you return to school.

-(k) If you are attending an external appointment (eg medical appointment) , sign out (to leave school) on the Attendance terminal outside the Marshal’s office.
-Sign in on the Attendance terminal outside the Marshal’s office if/when you return to school.
+(k) If you are attending an external appointment (eg medical appointment) , sign out (to leave school) on the Attendance terminal outside the Marshal’s office or the Attendance terminal located at Student Services (CLC).
+Sign in on the Attendance terminal outside the Marshal’s office or the Attendance terminal located at Student Services (CLC). if/when you return to school.

 (l) If you cannot make a sporting commitment either before/after school, or at a Saturday PSA Match, you will need to get your carer to email firstname.lastname@example.org stating your Name/House/Tutor/Sport commitment and a valid reason why your commitment can’t be met.